atriap/Health-Smart-Device-Usage-Business-Analysis/README.md

 ```{r}
 glimpse(hourly_calories)
 ```

-Previous step shows that data type for `date` column is incorrect, it is *character* type and should be in *date* type
+Previous step shows that data type for `date` columnns in every datasets are incorrect, it is *character* type and should be in *date* type

 ### Correcting date format